MrVivekRajan/Discord-Themes/README.md

 It Works perfectly with BetterDiscord

 # Installation!!
-1. Just download the theme from release section
+1. Just download/clone the theme from the repository section

 2. Place it in the BetterDiscord themes folder (usually in /.config/BetterDiscord/themes) For Linux